james-smith-za/git-tidy-python/README.md

 ```bash
 git tidy
 ```
 and it'll do its thing!
+Only the Python standard library is used, no additional packages are required.

 ## Background